grpc/proposal/A14-channelz.md

 service Channelz {
   // Gets all root channels (e.g. channels the application has directly
   // created).
-This does not include "subchannels". rpc ListRootChannels(ListRootChannelsRequest) returns (ListRootChannelsResponse);
+This does not include subchannels nor non-top level channels. rpc ListRootChannels(ListRootChannelsRequest) returns (ListRootChannelsResponse);
   // Gets all servers that exist in the process. rpc ListServers(ListServersRequest) returns (ListServersResponse);
+  // Gets all server sockets servers that exist in the process. rpc ListServerSockets(ListServerSocketsRequest) returns (ListServerSocketsResponse);
-  // Returns a single Channel (or Subchannel), or else a NOT_FOUND code. rpc GetChannel(GetChannelRequest) returns (GetChannelResponse);
+  // Returns a single Channel, or else a NOT_FOUND code. rpc GetChannel(GetChannelRequest) returns (GetChannelResponse);
+  // Returns a single Subchannel, or else a NOT_FOUND code. rpc GetSubchannel(GetSubchannelRequest) returns (GetSubchannelResponse);
   // Returns a single Socket or else a NOT_FOUND code. rpc GetSocket(GetSocketRequest) returns (GetSocketResponse);
 }